 game triples are (cooperative, control or competitive, uncooperative), (ethics, Kampf wall, murder),

-in solving polynomials (greater degree comparison, stable degree module, lesser degree polynomial wheel)
+in solving polynomials (greater degree comparison, stable degree module, lesser degree polynomial)

 For applications in engineering conceptors are meaning processors rather than syntax processors (computers).